Freelancing guide for beginners

 If you're wondering how to start freelancing, writing and translation work is probably the most accessible type of work to start doing.
 If you're studying an essay-based degree and spend most of your days writing anyway, this choice is a no-brainer.

 Freelance jobs in this field are hugely varied.
-You could be asked to write blog posts, whole eBooks (under the condition that someone else's name appears on the front), product descriptions for online stores, or even Facebook posts and tweets.
+You could be asked to write blog posts, whole eBooks (as a ghostwriter), transcriptions of audio files, product descriptions for online stores, or even social media content.

 You could even try your hand at freelance journalism, writing pitches to magazines, newspapers and other publications.